 You probably know this, but a pot lid will turn your food delicious and help you save water.
 In fact, it is one of the simplest ways to conserve water in the long run.

 The fashion industry is a major offender when it comes to the environment and water.
 The clothing industry is the second-biggest polluter of clean water globally and produces 20 percent of wastewater in the world.
 I love fashion like most women but I try to buy most of my clothes used, and the same goes for my kids.
 When I buy something brand new I make sure it’s from a sustainable company.
 My advice is to think minimal and slow fashion instead.

 All clothes do not have to be washed after one use so airing them out is a good way to make them last longer as well as save water.

 55. Skip the nail bars and do your own

 I used to enjoy getting my nails done but come to realize these places waste lots of water, so nowadays my daughter and I do our own mani-pedi at home.

-I know it might be overwhelming how and where to start conserving water, but I always recommend you start with what seems more doable and take it one step at the time.
+I know it might be overwhelming how and where to start saving water, but I always recommend you start with what seems more doable and take it one step at the time.
 Soon enough, you will manage to incorporate most of these methods into your daily routine.
-Do you have any personal tips for saving water you’d like to share?
+Do you have any personal ways to conserve water you’d like to share?